 Spring is in the air…and in the water…and in the grasslands…at the Presidio.
 Take a walk in the park to see these five signs of Mother Nature stirring back to life.

 LISTEN TO PACIFIC CHORUS FROGS AT MOUNTAIN LAKE

 The Pacific chorus frog, a San Francisco native, was nearly wiped out of existence.
 The last hold-out of this extremely rare breed was miraculously discovered at a little watering hole in Potrero Hill.
-Through the efforts of local environmentalists and agencies, these little green creatures were saved and last year were successfully reintroduced to
+Through the efforts of local environmentalists and agencies, these little green creatures were saved and, in 2015, were successfully reintroduced to

 PLAY SPOT-THE-HUMMMINGBIRD AT EL POLIN SPRING

 El Polín Spring is a Presidio birdwatching hotspot.
 After a decade of restoration, the creek is